 In the latter half of the 19th century, the West had been won.
 The frontier was closed, and America was feeling panicked about its identity.
 Who were we if not the gunslinging pioneers of the Wild West?
 Were we soon to be soft-bellied city-slickers?
 Not if Teddy Roosevelt had anything to say about it.
 Once the cowboy president was in office, he signed the Antiquities Act, which gave commanders in chief the ability to designate national monuments.
-Over the years swaths of land were set aside for protection, but in 1916 Congress solidified the movement by founding the National Parks Service.
-On hundred years and about 400 parks later, the National Parks Service is still going strong.
+Over the years swaths of land were set aside for protection, but in 1916 Congress solidified the movement by founding the National Park Service.
+On hundred years and about 400 parks later, the National Park Service is still going strong.

 The National Parks are intended to be a living “textbook” to America’s history.
 They were here long before the United States of America, and are, as historian Wallace Stegner put it, “Absolutely American, absolutely democratic, they reflect us at our best rather than at our worst.”
 We forget sometimes how big the country is, but the fact that the Everglades and Joshua Tree fall under the same administration serves as a helpful reminder how vast and varied the States are.

 The Grand Canyon and Old Faithful are certainly not to be missed.
 But national parks are huge!
 In addition to the classic sights, there are a million hidden wonders just waiting to be found, from ancient artifacts to clandestine caves.
-In celebration of the National Parks Service’s 100th birthday, admission to any national park is free between August 25th and 28th, so no better occasion to spend some time reveling in the natural wonders the U.S. has to offer.
+In celebration of the National Park Service’s 100th birthday, admission to any national park is free between August 25th and 28th, so no better occasion to spend some time reveling in the natural wonders the U.S. has to offer.

 To aid your exploration, here is a list of places in the Atlas that are hidden tucked away within National Parks and National Forests.
 Get out there and find them.